rohan-v8rma/Verilog-Vectors/README.md

 ## Top-level Modules

 A top-level module is one that contains  all other modules.
+Although module definitions can't contain other module definitions, but modules can be instantiated within other module definitions.

 A top-level module is not INSTANTIATED within any other module.

 For example, `design` modules are usually instantiated within top-level `testbench` modules so that simulation can be run by providing input stimulus.